pycollada/meshtool/README.md

       --optimize_sources    Compresses sources to unique values, updating triangleset indices

+    Visualizations:
+      --viewer              Uses panda3d to bring up a viewer --collada_viewer      Uses panda3d to bring up a viewer with lights and camera from the collada file
+      --pm_viewer pm_file   Uses panda3d to bring up a viewer of a base mesh and progressive stream

     Meta:
       --medium_optimizations
                             A meta filter that runs a safe, medium-level of